-- The rooms provided will be single occupancy rooms within a multi-bedroom apartment format so the individual bedrooms will be similar in size and fit out – bed, desk, wardrobe etc
+- The rooms provided will be single occupancy rooms within a multi-bedroom format so the individual bedrooms will be similar in size and fit out – bed, desk, wardrobe etc

 - UNSW Hall residents will continue to have their own common areas, study spaces, as well as communal dining.

 UNSW has a proud history of providing college life for students and is committed to continuing the community that is UNSW Hall.
 UNSW Hall is forging its own traditions and culture and aims to be inclusive, positive and to assist students in the transition from high school to university and from adulthood into young leaders.

 You’ll be supported by an on-site team comprising of the Dean, Deputy Dean and a team of Resident Fellows (or RFs).
 Every floor has an RF, and their job is to provide academic guidance and pastoral support and ensure each and every resident is looked after.

 Academically, you’ll also be supported by a college-wide tutorial program.
 Aimed at first year undergraduate students, the program offers mentoring in most academic fields.
 You can also attend study skills seminars, helping you make the transition from high school to university a smooth one.